LOOP (programming language): History

 The LOOP language was formulated in a 1967 paper by Albert R. Meyer and Dennis M. Ritchie.

-They showed the correspondence between the LOOP language and primitive recursive functions.
+They showed the correspondence between the LOOP language and primitive recursive functions, proving that each primitive recursive function is LOOP-computable and vice versa.

 The language also was the topic of the unpublished PhD thesis of Ritchie.

-It was also presented by Uwe Schöning, along with GOTO and WHILE.
+It was presented by Uwe Schöning, along with GOTO and WHILE.